 - Enters and maintains customer records in Sales Force

 - Completes annual appeal, our yearly request for donations to all prospective contacts.

 - Provides program and event support as needed.
 Administrator will work zero waste and fundraising events.
 There are approximately six weekend events annually.

 - Program support will focus primarily on the following programs: recycling/waste reduction, water conservation, K12 in-school programs and community gardens.

 Position Information and Benefits

 The position is full-time, year-round with the following benefits: health insurance, long-term disability insurance, IRA match and paid time off.
-Typical schedule is Monday through Friday, 9am-5pm with some weekends and evening events required.
+Typical schedule is Monday through Friday, 9am-5pm in the office, with some weekends and evening events required.
 Pay is $16-$19/hour DOE.